- Travel and Places»

 It is easy to get down using the stairs but may be strenuous and hard for some to ascend all the way nearly 235 wooden steep stairs, specially without proper footwear.
 There are rest areas also in between.
 Ferry services between Digby Neck and Long Island are available.
 The trail through green forest is beautiful.

-Enjoy the Hike to Balanced Rock
+Enjoy the Hike to the Balancing Rock

 #3.
-Golden Rock, Kyaiktiyo, Myanmar
+Golden Rock, Kyaiktiyo Hill, Myanmar

 Location: Kyaiktiyo Hill (Eastern Yoma Mountains), Near Kyaikhto town, Mon State, Myanmar

 Description: It is more known to be a Buddhist pilgrimage than a tourist spot.
-About 25 ft high granite boulder having a circumference of about 50 ft is sitting on an inclined plane with extremely small area of contact at the top of Kyaiktiyo Hill.
+About 25 ft high granite boulder having a circumference of about 50 ft is sitting on an inclined plane with an extremely small area of contact at the top of Kyaiktiyo Hill.
 Like many other balanced rocks it is defying gravity, even after 24 ft of gilded pagoda built over it.
-According to a legend it is perched on a strand of Buddha's hair.
+According to a legend, it is perched on a strand of Buddha's hair.

 It is overcrowded from November to March.
 The journey is tedious in open-top, jam packed trucks through jungles which is like a roller coaster.
 But it gives an opportunity to have a panoramic view of the spectacular green mountains.
 And then there is a tedious and steep upward 1.5 km journey which may take about one hour or more.